Skip to main content

 written by: Juliane A. Kloess, Catherine E. Hamilton-Giachritsis, Marianne L. Wade

 Recent figures suggest that the number of young people falling victim to sexual abuse online continues to rise.
-Given the substantial impact such experiences can have, we are challenging whether... more
+Given the substantial impact such experiences can have, we are challenging whether current legislation understands the true nature of such offending and reflects the actual harm caused.
+The rise in ‘online grooming’ According to recent figures published by the... more

 • 14.06.2019 | Big Questions in Society